tombh/streaming/JOURNAL.md

 📆 **October 13th**
 Basically just wanna make a lowkey publish of the CLI tools LSP module on Pip and start pretending like it's live, in order to find the rough edges of installation, usage, docs, etc.

+Got a working MVP released on Pip!

+* [x] Reply to Alex about LSP-tools PRs and his big lsprotocol PR
+* [x] Publish CLITools module on Pip, lowkey hush hush
+* [x] Soft publish, and use like a normal LSP 😏

 📆 **October 12th**
 I realised that I can kill 2 birds with one stone, I can make the CLI Tools LSP both a CLI Tools LSP _and_ an easy starting template for Pygls in general.
 Considering that all the heavy lifting is done by the CLI tools (`jq`, `markdownlint`, etc) the actual LS-specific code should be minimal and, more importantly, easily refactorable such that a bare-bones LS can be created to start your own dedicated LS.
 As such it would be beneficial to both goals of the LS (CLI tools and Pygls template) to support _all_ the featues of LSP in general.